-‘QAnon Shaman’ Jacob Chansley, face of pro-Trump Capitol riot, to plead guilty
+‘QAnon Shaman’ Jacob Chansley, face of pro-Trump Capitol riot, pleads guilty

 Watkins called for “patience and compassion” for those who, like Chansley, “were nonviolent, peaceful and possessed of genuine mental health issues, which rendered them more vulnerable to the propaganda of the day,” but who seek to be accountable for their actions.

+Prosecutors said in court Friday that the government estimates a sentencing guidelines range of 41 to 51 months for Chansley.

 Chansley has been detained since his Jan.
 9 arrest in Arizona.
-He had pleaded not guilty to a six-count indictment charging him with felony counts of rioting and obstructing an official proceeding of Congress, punishable by up to 20 years in prison, as well as misdemeanor counts including trespassing and disorderly conduct.
+He had earlier pleaded not guilty to a six-count indictment charging him with felony counts of rioting and obstructing an official proceeding of Congress, punishable by up to 20 years in prison, as well as misdemeanor counts including trespassing and disorderly conduct.

 In March, Chansley said in a jailhouse interview with “60 Minutes+” that the Capitol riot was “not an attack on this country,” and his lawyer argued that he was not really armed, although he was recorded carrying a spear.